bioint/MetisFL/examples/quickstart-tensorflow/README.md

 ## MetisFL Controller

 The main abstraction of the server is called MetisFL Controller.
 The Controller is responsible send training and evaluation tasks to the learners and for aggregating the model parameters.
 The entrypoint for the Controller is `Controller` class found [here](https://github.com/NevronAI/metisfl/blob/127ad7147133d25188fc07018f2d031d6ad1b622/metisfl/controller/controller_instance.py#L10).
-The `Controller` class is initialized with the parameters of the Learners and the global training configuration.

 ```python
 controller_params = ServerParams(